This post may include affiliate links.

 The next best place to figure out how to start yoga by yourself at home is Udemy.
 I found a great yoga course by Seane Corn called Yoga Of Awakening.

 This is the best way to start yoga if you want more theory behind it.
 Unfortunately, it’s quite a long course, and some of the videos can be long, making it hard for beginners.
 But in saying that, Seane does say that you can stop where you need to and skip the meditation at the end.

 The way Seane teaches how to start yoga at home for beginners is second to none in the theory department.
 Seriously just her voice and the way she explains things are amazing!
 If there was any teacher that showed you not just the physical but the mental benefits of yoga, it’s Sean!

 She shares a great personal story in the course and goes into detail about chakras.
 But overall, it’s her explanation of yoga and the poses that you do that make this course a must for how to start yoga at home for beginners (especially if you want more than just the usual information).

 Online Subscription Service

-Also, Yoga Glo isn’t just yoga, it has meditation too.
+Also, Yoga Glo isn’t just yoga; it has meditation too.

 The search filters a great too.
 It has a filter just for beginner yoga!
 A great series on how to start yoga at home for beginners is Rodney Yee’s Complete Yoga For Beginners.
 He goes through beginner yoga poses and sequences slowly.
-The important part is he helps to learn correct form.
+The important part is he helps to learn the correct form.

 Do Yoga With Me